 I researched the topic and what I found startled me.

 Yes, turtles get attached to their owners, start recognizing the owner after a period and especially, get really introduced to their voice.
 But all these happen differently compared to the bonding of humans to cats and dogs.

 So, get deep into the findings.

 Many people have developed a misconception that turtles are sluggish and not playful.
 However, ask any turtle owners, and you will know that the truth is just on the opposite side.
 If you ever owned a turtle and allowed it to roam around in your garden, only then you will know how playful it is.

-I have seen my box turtles enjoying the lush greenery at my lawn and exploring it with their fastest speed.
-Since they love roaming around you and get food from your hand, it is most likely they get attached to you.
+I have seen my box turtles enjoying the lush greenery on my lawn and exploring it at their fastest speed.
+Since they love roaming around you and getting food from your hand, it is most likely they get attached to you.

 Will Your Turtle Recognize You?

 Let’s admit that the process of building a bond with you for the turtle will start from the turtle’s ability to recognize you.
 Just imagine your life- will you feel or get attached to someone you don’t know or remember?